esoffron/compatible-boot-theater/README.md

 Charles' orgiginal was hard-coded to use the smaller Ogg video files.
 Ogg video doesn't work in Safari or in the Mac WebViewScreenSaver (https://github.com/liquidx/webviewscreensaver).
 This version will use MPEG4.

-## Note: Browsers have changed, and thankfully autoplaying videos with sound (which this relies upon) are generally no longer supported.
+## Note One: Browsers have changed, and thankfully autoplaying videos with sound (which this relies upon) are generally no longer supported.
 If you want to use a non-Safari browser, use the silent versions of the HTML.
+## Note Two: Due to sandboxing, loading the HTML in the screensaver using a local file:// URL will likely not work.
+If you put the HTML on any old static web server you'll have better luck.

 Original at http://textfiles.com/appleboot/